Pope Francis names 13 new cardinals | DW | 25.10.2020

 Francis made the surprise announcement from his studio window to people on St. Peter's Square in Vatican City.
 He said the men would be elevated to the rank of cardinal in a ceremony on November 28.

-Also named was the Kigali, Rwanda archbishop, Antoine Kambanda, the Capiz, Philippines archbishop, Jose Fuerte Advincula, and the Santiago, Chile archbishop, Celestino Aos.
+Also named was Antoine Kambanda, the archbishop of Kigali, Rwanda; Jose Fuerte Advincula, the archbishop of Capiz, Philippines; and Celestino Aos Braco, the archbishop of Santiago, Chile.

 Read more: Opinion: Has the Catholic Church had its day?